 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-These loads are sorted at the Salt Lake City transfer station — ensuring high recovery before final disposal.
-Contractors on rolling jobs often set up commercial recurring hauling agreements, following EPA construction debris recycling guidance for their sites.
+Our construction roll-off container accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+Materials are sorted at the Salt Lake City transfer station — maximizing recovery before final disposal.
+Contractors on recurring projects often establish our commercial recurring hauling agreements, while others follow EPA construction debris recycling guidance to ensure proper site management.

 • Framing lumber and offcuts